Dance venues and nightlife in Brussels, Belgium

 What night is best for dancing in Brussels?

-Where do locals go salsa dancing in Brussels?
+Where do locals go bachata dancing in Brussels?

 How many dance venues are there in Brussels?